15mm Assyrian Tents Still in development!

 Half ogive or half almond (C)

-This sketch shows a variation of the design, assuming the representations are descriptive of the actual shape also for the tents seen from the side, as they are of the tent interior, objects and structure.
+This sketch shows a variation of the design, assuming the representations are literally descriptive of the actual shape also for the tents seen from the side, as they are of the tent interior, objects and structure.

 Rounded square pyramid (D)